Mennat1998/MicroservicesProject/README.md

 - to register our services inside it

 # Api Gateway
--to allow us to talk to our services through it
+- to allow us to talk to our services through it